cnbeining/Biligrab/README.md

     -d: Default: None
     Set the desired download software.
     Biligrab supports aria2c(16 threads), axel(20 threads), wget and curl by far.
-    If not set, Biligrab will detect an avalable one;
+    If not set, Biligrab will detect an available one;
-    If none of those is avalable, Biligrab will quit.
+    If none of those is available, Biligrab will quit.
     For more software support, please open an issue at https://github.com/cnbeining/Biligrab/issues/

     -v: Default:None
     Set the desired concatenate software.
     Biligrab supports ffmpeg by far.
-    If not set, Biligrab will detect an avalable one;
+    If not set, Biligrab will detect an available one;
-    If none of those is avalable, Biligrab will quit.
+    If none of those is available, Biligrab will quit.
     For more software support, please open an issue at https://github.com/cnbeining/Biligrab/issues/ Make sure you include a *working* command line example of this software!